fenihx/Creality-Pi-Space-ESPHome/README.md

 ### Installation

+> ⚠️ **Disclaimer:**
+> You use this project at your own risk.
+The author does not guarantee correct operation, safety, or compatibility with your hardware.
+Please make sure you understand what you are doing before proceeding.

 1. **Assemble the circuit** according to the diagram above.
 2. **Flash ESP32** with ESPHome (tested in version 2024.12.2).
    - Main config: `esphome/creality-pi-space-plus.yaml`